Vegetable Oil and Linoleic Acid (Omega-6): Good and Bad vs Conjugated Linoleic Acid

-Take Control of Your Health by Lowering Your LA Intake
+Take Control of Your Health by Lowering Your Linoleic Acid Intake

 As you can see, the evidence strongly suggests excessive LA is driving all the killer diseases today.
 The solution is simple though.
 Just lower your LA intake.
 There’s an easy way to do this.
 You don't have to send all your food out for analysis.
 Simply use an online nutritional calculator such as Chronometer to calculate your daily intake.